crhntr/muxt/README.md

 You can call it either by invoking it from your terminal or by adding a generate comment to a Go source file.

-#### Shell Example

-If you invoke it from the shell, it expects to find a Go source package in the current directory where it can find a templates variable.

 <details>
 <summary>Flags</summary>
 <pre>
 Usage of generate:
   -output-file string
-    	The generated file name containing the routes function and receiver interface (default "template_routes.go") -receiver-interface string
+    	The generated file name containing the routes function and receiver interface. (default "template_routes.go") -receiver-interface string
-    	The interface name in the generated output-file listing the methods used by the handler routes in routes-func (default "RoutesReceiver")
+    	The interface name in the generated output-file listing the methods used by the handler routes in routes-func. (default "RoutesReceiver")
   -receiver-type string
-    	The type name for a named type to use for looking up method signatures -receiver-type-package string
+    	The type name for a named type to use for looking up method signatures.
+If not set, all methods added to the receiver interface will have inferred signatures with argument types based on the argument identifier names.
+The inferred method signatures always return a single result of type any.
+  -receiver-type-package string
-    	The package path to use when looking for receiver-type -routes-func string
+    	The package path to use when looking for receiver-type.
+If not set, the package in the current directory is used.
+  -routes-func string
     	The function name for the package registering handler functions on an *"net/http".ServeMux.
     	This function also receives an argument with a type matching the name given by receiver-interface. (default "routes") -templates-variable string
-    	the name of the global variable with type *"html/template".Template in the working directory package (default "templates")
+    	the name of the global variable with type *"html/template".Template in the working directory package. (default "templates")

 </pre>
 </details>

+#### Shell Example

+If you invoke it from the shell, it expects to find a Go source package in the current directory where it can find a templates variable.

 ```shell
 muxt generate